oasci/reptar/docs/source/developing/setup-environment.md

 We use a combination of [`conda`](https://conda.io/) and [`poetry`](https://python-poetry.org/) to accomplish this.

 However, mixing environment managers like `conda` and `poetry` must be done carefully.
-This usually involves installing all desired `conda` packages and using only poetry afterward.
+This usually involves installing all desired `conda` packages and using only `poetry` afterward.
 If you want to use a new `conda` package down the road, you usually need to recreate the environment from scratch.

-## Steps

-### Installing conda
+## Installing conda

 If you do not have `conda` installed, follow the instructions [here](https://docs.conda.io/projects/miniconda/en/latest/#quick-command-line-install).